 As an aftermath, he finds the whole world looking at him, of him becoming visible, of everybody knowing about him, of the principal acknowledging his presence.

-You can pre-order A Monster Calls Movie here:
+You can order A Monster Calls Movie from here:

 As mentioned before there were actually four stories, the fourth one being Conor’s acknowledgment of his biggest nightmares.
 It is summoned by the monster actually that recreates the exact setup Conor used to imagine, and re-imagine as his nightmare.
 His biggest nightmare, however, wasn’t letting his mum fall into the maws of abyss, but was that he wished it all to get over.
 Like an innocent brain wishing a thing and phase to pass, he had secretly wished for his mother to die.
 It killed him, wondering if he had unknowingly brought that fate upon her.
 The second sane sacred brain of his that hadn’t had the chance to accept the unacceptable finally gets a shot at understanding the impending disaster, when he is pushed on by the monster to actually feel the pain.
 The unstoppable cancer then does its job.